insight-platform/Replay/docs/sections/3_jobs.rst

 - encoded timestamp delta between the first and the last frame;
 - real-time duration (when jobs works longer than the specified number of milliseconds).

+When the job is stopped by reaching the specified stop condition, it is considered as successfully completed, otherwise it is considered as failed.

+Users can update job stop conditions for running jobs with REST API.

 Attributes
 ----------